-Christmas Wonderland at Sydney Showgrounds runs until Christmas Eve.
-Here, you can celebrate Christmas cheer with unlimited ice skating, rides and ‘snow’ play.
+The Christmas Fun Fair runs from mid-December until Christmas Eve.
+Here, you can celebrate Christmas cheer with food, rides and ‘snow’ play.

 The Christmas Lights Spectacular at Hunter Valley Gardens (just north of Sydney) features the Southern Hemisphere’s largest light display, as well as fair rides including a Ferris wheel and swing chair.
 The event runs until 26 January, so there’s plenty of time to check it out.